 Drug suspect killed, two deputies injured during Thursday raid in north Baton Rouge

-Tyquarius Armstrong, 21, died at the scene.
-One deputy was struck in his bulletproof vest while another was struck in an unprotected part of his lower abdomen.
-Both officers were expected to recover.
+Tyquarius Armstrong, 21, was in the back bedroom of the house on Robertson Avenue when deputies and DEA agents executed a search warrant Thursday morning.
+Body camera video from the encounter, released several hours after the shooting, appears to show Armstrong raising a gun when deputies kicked open the bedroom door.

-Deputies had gone to a home on Robertson Avenue, near the intersection of North Foster Drive and Hollywood Street, to look for drugs.
-Body cam video released by deputies show that a response team announced itself as it approached the house.
+Authorities had announced their presence as they approached the house near the intersection of North Foster Drive and Hollywood Street.

 "Come on, let's go.
 Sheriff's Office.
-Search warrant," one announces beneath the carport.
+Search warrant," one called out as the group approached the carport door, the video shows.

-Once inside the home, a unit leader told a colleague to "take the hall" as he enters a room with a bed and a desktop computer.
-Seconds later, in a room one door down, another officer kicks in a door.
-Armstrong fires at the officers moments before the recording ends.
+Inside, a unit leader told a colleague to "take the hall" as he entered a room with a bed and a desktop computer.
+Seconds later, another law enforcement officer kicked open the door to the next room.
+The portion of the video released by the sheriff's office stopped just after Armstrong apparently fired at the officers.

-"As they went through clearing the residence, they continued to announce themselves," the sheriff's office said.
-"A man in a back bedroom confronted deputies with a gun and fired shots at them. ...
-Once fired upon, deputies returned fire."
+One deputy had a serious injury to his lower abdomen.
+The other was hit in his ballistic vest.

-Sheriff Sid Gautreaux visited with the wounded deputies and said later he would not release their names because of the nature of their work.
+Sheriff Sid Gautreaux later visited the wounded deputies, who are both expected to recover.
+He refused to identify them because of their undercover work.

-"This incident exemplifies how dangerous this job can be every day," Sheriff Sid Gautreaux said.
+"This incident exemplifies how dangerous this job can be every day," Gautreaux said.
 "I'm grateful our deputies are not more seriously injured."

-"This incident underscores the daily risks faced by our law enforcement officers, and we are committed to supporting them fully and ensuring their safety," she said in a statement.
+"This incident underscores the daily risks faced by our law enforcement officers, and we are committed to supporting them fully and ensuring their safety," she said.

-The operation was a part of a joint investigation with the Drug Enforcement Administration.
+Attorney Ron Haley, who represents Armstrong's family, said he was pleased that authorities acted quickly to release body camera footage from the raid.

+"I do appreciate the sheriff's office not waiting days and weeks and weeks to release it.
+They immediately gathered information and released what they needed to the public to try and keep that trust with law enforcement and the public," Haley said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.